uchicago-capp-30320/ShoulderToShoulder/README.md

 - Sarah Walker
     - Sarah is a second year Master's student at the University of Chicago.
 As a student it can be difficult for her to find time to invest in her social life; she also finds it difficult to meet new people and try new things on such a tight schedule.
 She is glad to be working on a project aimed at connecting others who may feel lonely or stuck in their daily routines.
 - Kate Habich
-    - Kate is a second year Master's at the University of Chicago studying comutational analysis and public policy with a focus on environmental issues.
+    - Kate is a second year Master's student at the University of Chicago studying comutational analysis and public policy with a focus on environmental issues.
 They enjoy picking up new hobbies and skills including crochetting, writing, and spending time outdoors.